-One of the best ways of getting money at fundraising events is to organize auctions.
+One of the best ways of getting money at non-profit events is to organize auctions.
 Silent or live, they are fun for the guests, provide great mementos and drive results.
 There are a few tricks you can use to have even more success, however.

-We will go over four ways you can create incentive to donate more and why they work:
+We will go over four ways you can create an incentive to donate more and why they work:

 1. Invite the Right People to Your Fundraising Events